Live 1966: Background

 Live recordings by Small Faces have always been a rarity, simply because most of their live appearances weren't recorded.
 Notable exceptions include their appearance on West Germany television show Beat Beat Beat, where they perform four songs, along with In Memoriam or The Autumn Stone, which features five live tracks recorded at Newcastle City Hall.
-Although their 1999 album The BBC Sessions was marketed as a live album, these were recorded in a studio days before broadcast, essentially making them studio recordings.
 Besides one BBC session recorded in August 1965, no other live recordings of the Small Faces in 1965 or 1966 have ever surfaced or been recorded, making the Twenty Club performance the earliest.

 The recording of Small Faces performing at the Twenty Club initially came from a compact disc included in a book called Smalls.
 This book was only released in French and was written by Jean-Noël Coghe, who followed Small Faces on tour in Belgium, documenting the entire trip in the book.
 Eventually, he arranged for a soundboard recording at the Twenty Club on 9 January 1966 without the knowledge or consent from Small Faces.
 Although these were previously unissued tracks, they remained in obscurity due to the fact that the book was only released in France.